deeecent/decentpoems/doc/call-to-action.md

 You can read more about the project here https://www.decentpoems.art/faq

-PS: do you have friends with a kink for writing?
-Feel free to invite them, we can give them a small amount of crypto so they can join the party.
+PS: Have friends with a fetish for writing verse?
+Feel free to invite them!
+We can even give them a small amount of crypto so they can join the party.